Aimrank/Aimrank.Agones/README.md

 2. Install Metamod
 3. Install Sourcemod
 4. Copy server configuration files
-5. Start web server that is used to manage CS:GO servers
+5. Start web server that is used manage lifetime of CS:GO server.

 ## Important

 When starting CS:GO server for the first time it has to download all necessary data (~28GB).
 This might take a while depending on your connection.
-It's saved under /home/steam/csgo and it's persisted inside `container_data` directory.
+It's saved under `/home/steam/csgo` inside the container.
+The downloaded data can be persisted on host using volumes and reused.

 ## References

-Some links that might come handy for developers working on project.
+Some useful links.

 1. CS:GO Server